LA MINOCICLINA, LO BUENO, LO MALO Y LO FEO

 To my surprise, at that time an International Congress of Dermatology was being held in CHILE, and the president of the Dermatology Society of that country, DR. JUAN HONEYMAN, thought that the article was too interesting to him and to the board of the MAGAZINE (SOCHIDERM), and they "HANGED" it or published it on the back of the MAIN COVER of that magazine.

-I found out about this because a Dra.
-Dermatologist from Maracay, ALTANISIA RAMUNNO, who attended the event, sent me an E-MAIL, telling me: "I congratulate you Lapenta, your publication of MINOCYCLINE, THE GOOD, THE BAD AND THE UGLY, was placed in the Chilean Journal of Dermatology...".
+I found out about this, because a Dra.
+Dermatologist from Maracay, ALTANISIA RAMUNNO, who attended the event, sent me an E-MAIL, telling me: "I congratulate you Lapenta, your publication of MINOCYCLINE, THE GOOD, THE BAD AND THE UGLY, was placed in the Chilean Journal of Dermatology...", event that occurred in August of that year.

 No other dermatologist in this country told me about this event, only this Dra., to whom I will always be grateful.
 I was never able to obtain the document or journal, at that time digitalization was just beginning, and in the end I was left with only that satisfaction.